Kryztofr/AutoOS/README.md

 If your Ethernet / Wi-Fi / Bluetooth adapter is not listed above, go to the Drivers / Support page or your Mainboard / PC and download them from there.

-Extract all `.zip` files (for `.exe` files, there may be an `extract option` in the setup, otherwise use `7-Zip, NanaZip, or WinRAR` to extract them) and move all extracted folders into one folder.
+Extract all `.zip` files (for `.exe` files, there may be an `extract option` in the setup, otherwise use `7-Zip, NanaZip, or WinRAR` to extract them) and move all extracted folders `into one folder`.
+The folder should contain each driver and their `.inf` files.

 On Prebuilts and Laptops you may need to disable `VMD Controller` in your BIOS or download the disk driver (Intel Rapid Storage Technology Driver) otherwise you may get a BSOD.